 It’s not often that a mini version of an amp actually lives up to the standards set by the full size models, but this is no ordinary battery powered amp.
 It uses modeling technology to provide a range of quality tones, and offers great volume with excellent battery life, making it ideal for everything from bedroom practice to subway station busking.

-The Boss Katana Mini is driven by the same technology behind its big brothers in the Katana range (such as the incredibly popular 50w model), so as expected, it turned out to be one of the most versatile amps in the round up.
+The Boss Katana Mini is driven by the same technology behind its big brothers in the Katana range (such as the incredibly popular 50w model), so as expected, it turned out to be one of the most versatile amps in this roundup.

-With 7 watts of power driving the 4″ speaker, it was loud and punchy, and remarkably clear from minimum to maximum volume.
+With 7 watts of power driving the 4″ speaker, it was loud, punchy, and remarkably clear from minimum to maximum volume.
 Considering its tiny size, this is no mean feat.

-Using the 3 band EQ we were able to dial in a wide range of tones and really shape our sound.
-Additionally, it had 3 amp voicings, if you’re familiar with the larger Katana models you’ll likely recognize them.
-It had a clean mode, which delivered bell like clarity, a crunch setting for a mid gain overdriven rhythm sound, and finally, “Brown”, which served up some frankly awesome distorted, yet articulate lead tones.
+Using the 3-band EQ, we were able to dial in a wide range of tones and really shape our sound.
+Additionally, it had 3 amp voicings.
+If you’re familiar with the larger Katana models, you’ll likely recognize them.
+It had a clean mode, which delivered bell-like clarity, a crunch setting for a mid-gain overdriven rhythm sound, and finally, “Brown” mode served up some frankly awesome distorted yet articulate lead tones.

 As for power, it took 6 AA batteries and had a runtime of just under 7 hours.
-It can run from mains power, too using the available AC adapter – making it one of the most versatile mini-amps that doesn’t sound like a mini amp.
+It can run from mains power as well, using the available AC adapter – making it one of the most versatile mini-amps that doesn’t sound like a mini amp.

 - Built in FX